 In Years Five and Six we consolidate the foundations laid in earlier years of Literacy through a variety of activities.
-The VCOP, Seven Steps to Success, 6+1 Traits of Writing and SmartWords© programs remain at the core of our literacy program, culminating in the ‘Big Write’ every Wednesday.
-Students review the structure and main features of each text type, expanding ideas and vocabulary to create texts that express facts, thoughts and opinions to a greater extent than previously.
-In the senior years, students delve more deeply into concepts through reading and viewing resources to maximise their understanding through thinking and analysing.
+6+1 Traits of Writing, Book club, Sounds Write and student favorite book tastings remain at the core of our literacy program.
+Students review the structure and main features of each text type, expanding ideas and their vocabulary to create texts that express facts, thoughts and opinions to a greater extent than previously.
+In the senior years, students delve more deeply into concepts through reading and viewing resources to maximise their understanding through thinking, analysing and discussing.
 Students use various media to research and explore important historical and geographical events.
-As the students grow and mature, interpersonal development becomes a focus.
-Students learn the importance of community engagement, civics & citizenship and develop skills of organisation to improve management of personal learning.

 In Mathematics, students are separated into ability groups where they are able to explore the mathematics curriculum according to their particular needs, experiences and understanding.
 Students are also involved in using computer programs Mathletics and Skoolbo to support their learning in maths.
 These websites can be accessed from home for additional practice, particularly building recall of number facts in the live component; competing against children from around the world in a safe, secure web environment.